meyoungorcl/apex-atp/4-create-and-modify-an-apex-app.md

    ![](images/4/report-source.png)

 7. After the page is created, you will be redirected to the Page Designer (an IDE like interface) for the new page.
-To view the runtime for the new page, click the "Save and Run" button in the upper right-hand corner.
+To view the runtime for the new page, click the "Save and Run Page" button in the upper right-hand corner.

    ![](images/4/report-page-created-successfully.png)